 Although, aside from their medicinal use, elderberries are also great for making wine, tea, jams, syrups, pies, and jellies.

-Elderberries As a Natural Remedy for the Cold and Flu
+Elderberries As a Natural Remedy

 Elderberries have been used as immune support for centuries.
 However, there is a lack of scientific evidence supporting these berries’ benefits in fighting the common cold and influenza.
 There’s some research stating elderberry’s potential to reduce flu symptoms, but the evidence isn’t strong enough to recommend using it as a sole cure for flu.